neponn/ring-tile-card/docs/advanced.md

     }
 ```

 In this example, the colour of the icon is changed to `darkorange` if the iPhone battery is charging (default colour if not).
-This is achieved by using a `card_mod` style template to dynamically update the `--rt-icon-color` CSS variable.
+This is achieved by using a `card_mod` style template to dynamically update the `--rt-icon-colour` CSS variable.

 Another example: you can **statically** change the opacity of the ring background.